lvgl/lvgl/docs/widgets/core/roller.md

 Roller allows you to simply select one option from more with scrolling.

 ## Parts and Styles
-The Roller's main part is called `LV_ROLLER_PART_BG`.
-It's a rectangle and uses all the typical background properties.
+- `LV_PART_MAIN` The background of the roller that uses all the typical background properties and the text style properties. `style_text_line_space` adjusts the space between the options.
-The style of the Roller's label is inherited from the *text* style properties of the background.
-To adjust the space between the options use the *text_line_space* style property.
-The *padding* style properties set the space on the sides.
+When the Roller is scrolled and doesn't stop exactly on an option it will scroll to the nearest valid option automatically in `anim_time` milliseconds as it's specified in the style.

-The selected option in the middle can be referenced with `LV_ROLLER_PART_SELECTED` virtual part.
-Besides the typical background properties it uses the *text* properties to change the appearance of the text in the selected area.
+- `LV_PART_SELECTED` The selected option in the middle.
+Besides the typical background properties it uses the text style properties to change the appearance of the text in the selected area.

 ## Usage